In rare rebuttal of Kremlin critic Navalny, Putin denies he owns a Black Sea palace

 Even in jail, Russia’s Navalny knows how to enrage his rival Putin.
 This time it’s with a viral video.

-In a televised virtual meeting with Russian university students, Putin, who refuses to even refer to Navalny by name, said he didn’t watch the video “simply because I don’t have the free time to watch such information” but added that he “scrolled through video compilations” his assistants provided him.
+In a televised virtual meeting with Russian university students, Putin, who refuses to even refer to Navalny by name, said he did not watch the video “simply because I don’t have the free time to watch such information” but added that he “scrolled through video compilations” his assistants provided him.

 “Nothing of what was indicated there as my property belongs either to me or my close relatives,” Putin said.